 When temperatures rise, and you need a new air conditioning system, it might seem simple to just run out and buy whatever looks best at the store.
 Doing so might be a quick fix for your summer heat woes in Phoenix, Arizona, but you could end up wasting money.
 There are several factors homeowners should consider when buying a new AC system to get the right fit for their home.
-At Day & Night, we offer a Complimentary in-home replacement quote for your HVAC Unit.
+At Day & Night, we offer a Complimentary in-home replacement quote for your AC Unit.

 Tips for Choosing the Right Air Conditioner for Your Home